angleman/i64/README.md

 i64.asGeo(-28.22).as64()      // g2     geo degrees to base64

 i64.config(config)            // {...}  configuration
-i64.new(config)               // new instance of i64
+i64.new(config)               // new instance factor for i64
 ```

 ## Default Config